 Minor in Information Technology in Arts and Sciences

-The Information Technology in Arts and Sciences (ITAS) minor is an interdisciplinary minor program in the School of Arts and Sciences that was initiated and developed by a collaborative team of SOAS faculty.
-The goal of the ITAS program is to provide students majoring in traditional Arts and Science disciplines with learning opportunities to adapt and apply the notion of information technology fluency.
-The notion of information technology fluency means the ability to use information technology to synthesize, to express oneself creatively, and to manipulate the medium to achieve one's goals (Snyder et al, Being Fluent with Information Technology, National Academy Press, 1999).
+The information technology in arts and sciences (ITAS) minor is an interdisciplinary minor program in the College of Arts and Sciences (CAS) that was initiated and developed by a collaborative team of CAS faculty.
+The goal of the ITAS program is to provide students majoring in traditional arts and science disciplines with learning opportunities to adapt and apply the notion of information technology fluency.

 The ITAS minor program aims at developing information technology fluency in three areas:

 - Concepts - fundamental principles on which information technology is founded, including basic ideas related to computers, networks, the Internet, databases and digital representation of ideas.